amrit851/automation_python/README.md

 Get The Latest Dataclear request's date and BU number Edit the locally saved script

-Paste That Script into SQL server Management Studio in Remote Desktop Connection(virtual machine) Execute the Script, and see for 3 result among :-
+Paste That Script into SQL server Management Studio in Remote Desktop
+Connection(virtual machine).
+Execute the Script, and see for 3 result among :-
-      1. Error Message
+-     Error Message
-      2. No Go day posted
+-     No Go day posted
-      3. None of the above
+-     None of the above

 Post Update accordingly to the customer in salesforce